MuhammadHussain06/ai-inference-overhead-harness/README.md

 - **AI tier − Calibration** ≈ DataFrame construction + model inference
 - DB persistence (`APP_DB_SAVE_ENABLED=false`) is off for all benchmark runs, so writes never enter the measured path
 - In-memory H2 — every run starts from a clean slate

 ---

+## Scope

+**This testbed answers:** in a synchronous, single-node, single-request microservice call, how much of end-to-end latency is model compute versus everything else (network, framework, serialization, queueing) — and how that ratio shifts with model complexity (feature-tier) and concurrency.

+**It deliberately does not answer:** batched or dynamic-batching inference cost (every call is a single row in, single prediction out — see [Limitations](#limitations)), multi-model or multi-tenant serving, GPU-backed inference, multi-region/network-hop latency, or production fraud-detection accuracy (accuracy is never measured — the fraud-detection model is an incidental stand-in workload chosen for its four-tier feature-count structure, not for its domain).

+---